Sylvia Ashley

 Sylvia, Lady Ashley (born Edith Louisa Hawkes, 1 April 1904 – 29 June 1977) was an English model, actress, and socialite who was best known for her numerous marriages to British and Georgian noblemen and American movie stars.

 Early life

-Ashley was born as Edith Louisa Hawkes on 1 April 1904, at 112 Hall Place, Paddington, London, England, the elder daughter of Edith Florence Hyde and Arthur Hawkes.
+Ashley was born Edith Louisa Hawkes on 1 April 1904, at 112 Hall Place, Paddington, London, England, the elder daughter of Edith Florence Hyde and Arthur Hawkes.
 The family moved to nearby Wharncliffe Gardens, Lisson Grove, before 1910.
 She later renamed herself Sylvia and preferred giving her year of birth as 1906.
 Her 1927 marriage certificate records her name as Edith Louisa Sylvia Hawkes and her father as Arthur Hawkes (deceased), gentleman.

 Her father was a livery stable employee, latterly porter in a block of flats and doorman at a restaurant.
 When he died, his younger daughter administered his estate.

 Ashley's sister, Lilian Vera Hawkes married British film producer Basil Bleck on 18 December 1929.